 Language of Instruction:

-Aalto study track: Passenger ships
+Aalto University - Passenger ships

-The programme is structured in two parts:
+The programme is organised in two parts:

 Ocean Structures (NTNU)

-Read more about the Ocean Structures Study track
+- Read more about the Ocean Structures Study track

-Passenger Ships (Aalto)
+Passenger Ships (Aalto University)

 Ship Design (Chalmers)

-Read more about the Ship Design study track
+- Read more about the Ship Design study track

 Ship Operations (DTU)

-In popular terms the definition of this study track is that it mainly deals with naval architecture and maritime engineering from the point of view of the ship owner, i.e. it deals with ships at sea.
-You will learn to apply rational methods in analysing and optimizing the performance of ships (container ships, tankers, bulk carriers, ro-ro ships etc.) with respect to safety, efficiency, economics and environmental considerations.
+In popular terms, the definition of this study track is that it mainly deals with naval architecture and maritime engineering from the point of view of the ship owner, i.e. it deals with ships at sea.
+You will learn to apply rational methods in analysing and optimising the performance of ships (container ships, tankers, bulk carriers, ro-ro ships etc.) with respect to safety, efficiency, economics and environmental considerations.

 Small Craft (KTH)